 Organic is not just a list of "do nots" however.
 At Round Right Farm, organic means that we make every possible effort to improve the quality of our soil and increase the number and diversity of soil organisms on which healthy soils depend.
 Our ongoing goal is to increase the nutrient content in our fruits and vegetables.
 We believe this almost always will increase the turpentines hence flavors.

 Incorporating cover crops, and applying compost or mulches all add organic matter to the soil, and organic matter is central to improving soil quality.
-It is the food that feeds the growth/decay cycle and allows the myriad of microscopic soil organisms to grow and multiply.
-These organisms convert formerly living tissue (organic matter) into nutritive forms that are usable by the plants, and then become usable nutrients themselves when they die and decay.
-Soils with large amounts of organic matter and diverse microscopic life create a stress-free growing environment which gives plants the strength to naturally resist pests, making pesticide inputs largely unnecessary.
+It is the food that allows the myriad of micro and macroscopic soil organisms to grow and multiply.
+These organisms convert formerly living tissue (organic matter) into nutritive forms that are usable by the plants.
+They then become plant-available nutrients themselves when they die and decay.
+Undigestible portions of organic matter remain in the soil, adding to its moisture retention ability, nutrient carrying capacity, and soft texture.